stefanprodan/gitops-istio/README.md

 # gitops-istio

-This guide walks you through setting up Istio on a Kubernetes cluster and automating canary deployments with GitOps pipelines.
+This guide walks you through setting up Istio on a Kubernetes cluster and automating A/B testing and canary deployments with GitOps pipelines.

 ![Progressive Delivery GitOps Pipeline](https://raw.githubusercontent.com/weaveworks/flagger/master/docs/diagrams/flagger-gitops-istio.png)